zng-ui/zng/crates/README.md

-# Published Crates
+# Crates

-This directory contains all the crates that are published by the Zng project.
+This directory contains all the crates that are published and developed by the Zng project.

 The main crate is `zng`, it re-exports the main API of the other crates in well documented and organized modules.